nheidloff/heidloffblog/_posts/2023-01-26-understanding-large-language-models.md

 * [Large Language Models: A New Moore's Law?](https://huggingface.co/blog/large-language-models)
 * [OpenAI CEO Sam Altman - AI for the Next Era](https://www.youtube.com/watch?v=WHoWGNQRXb0)

+Some of the popular models are not available as open source, but many of them provide trial plans which might work for you.

+[BLOOM](https://bigscience.huggingface.co/blog/bloom) describes itself as the world’s largest open multilingual language model.

-Most of the models that I've found are not available as open source.
-Many of them provide trial plans which might work for you.
-[Stable Diffusion](https://stablediffusionweb.com/) seems to have a free playground that doesn't require registration and it is available as [open source](https://stability.ai/blog/stable-diffusion-public-release).
+The image generator [Stable Diffusion](https://stablediffusionweb.com/) seems to have a free playground that doesn't require registration and it is available as [open source](https://stability.ai/blog/stable-diffusion-public-release).